Yes-Theory-Fam/yestheory.family/README.md

 `yarn server:dev` - Runs the backend for development (using ts-node-dev).
 `yarn server:generate` - Generates backend source and packages using prisma.
 `yarn storybook` - Runs and opens the Storybook project.
+`yarn test` - Runs the test script in all workspaces.
 `yarn web:dev` - Runs the next frontend for development.
 `yarn web:generate`* - Generates GraphQL types and hooks for the frontend.